7 min read

 Many serious diseases are caused or exacerbated by inflammation.
 Several studies have found that

-Mindfulness meditation training… is associated with improvements in a marker of inflammatory disease risk5.
+Mindfulness meditation training… is associated with improvements in a marker of inflammatory disease risk.

 Memory and information comprehension and retention are also improved with consistent meditation practice.
 Meditators are better able to recall facts and memories and can recall them quicker than non-meditators.

-In general, meditation helps build up grey matter in any areas of the brain that have atrophied due to aging6.
-These include all of the areas listed above as well as areas dealing with verbal fluency, processing speed, cognitive flexibility, creativity, and more.
+In general, meditation helps build up grey matter in areas of the brain that have atrophied due to aging.
+These include all of the areas listed above and areas dealing with verbal fluency, processing speed, cognitive flexibility, creativity, and more.

 After just one meditation session, you should notice positive benefits: A clearer mind, looser muscles, and a more relaxed and compassionate outlook.
 To actually achieve changes to your brain and increased grey matter in key areas, it may take a longer period of consistent meditation.
 For example, a key study looking at meditation’s effects on the brain put participants in MRI machines first as non-meditators and then later after having gone through an eight-week meditation program.

 Meditation will not change your personality by giving you a different fundamental character or making you unrecognizable to your friends and family members.
-However, it may provide you with a “tune up” of some less-than-favoured qualities.
-For example, it may make you more understanding, compassionate, calm, and centred.
+However, it may provide you with a “tune-up” of some less-than-favored qualities.
+For example, it may make you more understanding, compassionate, calm, and centered.

 There is no magic key to tell you that your “meditation practice is working.”
 Rather, you will begin to feel the small positive changes accumulate.
 Slowly, the benefits of meditation will amass and begin positively affecting your family life, work, and personal life.

 The simple answer is YES!
 As shown above, it has several positive effects on the body.
 You simply need to set aside some time to allow yourself to experience meditation firsthand.